MindGainsLabs/Stratus_Relayer/DOCUMENTATION.md

 ---

-## Fluxos de Trabalho
+## Workflows

-### Processamento de Mensagem MULTI BUY
+### MULTI BUY Message Processing

-Quando uma mensagem MULTI BUY é detectada:
+When a MULTI BUY message is detected:

-1. **Extração e Parsing**:
+1. **Extraction and Parsing**:
-   - O sistema identifica o padrão "MULTI BUY" no texto
+   - The system identifies the "MULTI BUY" pattern in the text
-   - O `tokenParser.js` extrai dados estruturados do texto
+   - The `tokenParser.js` extracts structured data from the text
-   - Informações como token, carteiras e volumes são extraídas
+   - Information like token, wallets, and volumes are extracted

-2. **Enriquecimento**:
+2. **Enrichment**:
-   - O sistema verifica se o token já é conhecido
+   - The system checks if the token is already known
-   - Se não existir informação de risco, consulta o Rugcheck
+   - If risk information doesn't exist, it queries Rugcheck
-   - Anexa o relatório de risco aos dados
+   - Attaches the risk report to the data

-3. **Armazenamento**:
+3. **Storage**:
-   - A mensagem original e os dados estruturados são salvos no MongoDB
+   - The original message and structured data are saved in MongoDB
-   - Estatísticas agregadas são atualizadas
+   - Aggregated statistics are updated

-4. **Distribuição**:
+4. **Distribution**:
-   - A mensagem formatada é enviada ao Telegram
+   - The formatted message is sent to Telegram
-   - Notificações SSE são enviadas para clientes conectados
+   - SSE notifications are sent to connected clients
-   - A mensagem é disponibilizada via API
+   - The message is made available via API

-### Análise de Risco de Token
+### Token Risk Analysis

-Quando um novo token é identificado:
+When a new token is identified:

-1. **Detecção**: O sistema extrai o ID do token da mensagem
+1. **Detection**: The system extracts the token ID from the message
-2. **Consulta**: O sistema consulta a API Rugcheck para obter informações
+2. **Query**: The system queries the Rugcheck API to get information
-3. **Análise**: Fatores de risco são analisados e pontuados
+3. **Analysis**: Risk factors are analyzed and scored
-4. **Classificação**: Uma pontuação normalizada é calculada (0-100)
+4. **Classification**: A normalized score is calculated (0-100)
-5. **Armazenamento**: O relatório é armazenado com a mensagem
+5. **Storage**: The report is stored with the message

 ---

-## Solução de Problemas
+## Troubleshooting

-### Problemas Comuns e Soluções
+### Common Problems and Solutions

-1. **Mensagens não estão sendo extraídas**:
+1. **Messages are not being extracted**:
-   - Verifique se o ID do canal está correto
+   - Check if the channel ID is correct
-   - Confirme se o token Discord tem permissões suficientes
+   - Confirm if the Discord token has sufficient permissions
-   - Verifique os logs do servidor para erros de API
+   - Check server logs for API errors

-2. **Relatórios de risco não estão sendo obtidos**:
+2. **Risk reports are not being obtained**:
-   - Verifique a conexão com a API Rugcheck
+   - Check the connection to the Rugcheck API
-   - Confirme se `RUGCHECK_API_URL` e `RUGCHECK_TOKEN_ID` estão configurados corretamente
+   - Confirm if `RUGCHECK_API_URL` and `RUGCHECK_TOKEN_ID` are properly configured
-   - Verifique se o token sendo analisado é válido
+   - Check if the token being analyzed is valid

-3. **Mensagens não estão sendo enviadas ao Telegram**:
+3. **Messages are not being sent to Telegram**:
-   - Confirme se `TELEGRAM_TOKEN` e `TELEGRAM_CHAT_ID` estão corretos
+   - Confirm if `TELEGRAM_TOKEN` and `TELEGRAM_CHAT_ID` are correct
-   - Verifique se o bot tem permissão para enviar mensagens no grupo
+   - Check if the bot has permission to send messages in the group
-   - Consulte os logs para erros específicos da API Telegram
+   - Check the logs for specific Telegram API errors

-4. **SSE não está enviando atualizações**:
+4. **SSE is not sending updates**:
-   - Verifique se o cliente está conectado corretamente
+   - Check if the client is properly connected
-   - Confirme se a autenticação está sendo feita
+   - Confirm if authentication is being done
-   - Verifique se há mensagens sendo processadas
+   - Check if messages are being processed

 ---

-## Melhores Práticas
+## Best Practices

-1. **Monitoramento**:
+1. **Monitoring**:
-   - Configure alertas para falhas na extração de mensagens
+   - Configure alerts for failures in message extraction
-   - Monitore o uso da API (rate limits)
+   - Monitor API usage (rate limits)
-   - Acompanhe o crescimento do banco de dados
+   - Track database growth

 2. **Backup**:
-   - Faça backup regular do banco MongoDB
+   - Regularly backup the MongoDB database
-   - Exporte dados processados periodicamente
+   - Periodically export processed data

-3. **Segurança**:
+3. **Security**:
-   - Mantenha as chaves de API seguras
+   - Keep API keys secure
-   - Use HTTPS para todas as conexões
+   - Use HTTPS for all connections
-   - Implemente rate limiting para os endpoints da API
+   - Implement rate limiting for API endpoints

 4. **Performance**:
-   - Use caching para consultas frequentes
+   - Use caching for frequent queries
-   - Considere índices MongoDB para consultas comuns
+   - Consider MongoDB indexes for common queries
-   - Implemente paginação para grandes conjuntos de resultados
+   - Implement pagination for large result sets

 ---

-## Extensão do Sistema
+## System Extension

-O Stratus Relayer pode ser estendido das seguintes formas:
+Stratus Relayer can be extended in the following ways:

-1. **Suporte a mais tipos de mensagem**:
+1. **Support for more message types**:
-   - Implemente parsers para outros formatos de mensagem
+   - Implement parsers for other message formats
-   - Adicione novos tipos de dados estruturados
+   - Add new types of structured data

-2. **Integrações adicionais**:
+2. **Additional integrations**:
-   - Conecte a outras fontes de dados (Twitter, Reddit)
+   - Connect to other data sources (Twitter, Reddit)
-   - Integre com outras ferramentas de análise de tokens
+   - Integrate with other token analysis tools

-3. **Funcionalidades avançadas**:
+3. **Advanced features**:
-   - Implemente análise de sentimento
+   - Implement sentiment analysis
-   - Adicione aprendizado de máquina para detecção de padrões
+   - Add machine learning for pattern detection
-   - Desenvolva visualizações e dashboards
+   - Develop visualizations and dashboards

-4. **Alertas personalizados**:
+4. **Custom alerts**:
-   - Adicione sistema de alertas baseados em regras
+   - Add rule-based alert system
-   - Implemente notificações push para eventos específicos
+   - Implement push notifications for specific events

 ---

-Este documento será atualizado conforme o sistema evolui.
-Para informações adicionais, consulte o código-fonte e os comentários no repositório.
+This document will be updated as the system evolves.
+For additional information, refer to the source code and comments in the repository.